ente0/hashCrack/README.md

 cd hashcat-defaults/
 mv * ../hashCrack
 ```
-- To populate hashCrack with wordlists and such, just execute:
+- To populate hashCrack with wordlists and such, clone [hashcat-defaults repository](https://github.com/ente0v1/hashcat-defaults) into hashCrack.

 With these steps completed, you're now ready to run the script by executing `./hashcrack.py`.